jcolag/entropy-arbitrage/2025-03-06-birthright-1.md

 Or, rather, Data has a culture, because he lives in the Federation and has a rather specific career.
 And I won't quote it, but I should note that, when Data reaches out, he reaches out to Worf, the ship's other token outsider.

-Oh, and do I need to point you to the [*David*](https://en.wikipedia.org/wiki/David_%28Michelangelo%29) statue?
+Oh, and do I need to point you to the {% wiki David_%28Michelangelo%29|*David*|en %} statue?
 The tomb seems original to the episode.

  > **BASHIR**: It sounds to me like you're talking about dreaming.
  >